jimmyatintel/edetector_go/README.md

 - Introduce VirusTotal for network ip & process hash
   - Update riskScoure using VirusTotal
 - Introduce FAT32
-- Log the error when the scan crashes because of the agent
+- Log the error when the Scan crashes because of the agent
-- Implement better terminate method for builder/parser
+- Implement better Termination method for builder/parser
   - add new status "terminating"
 - Implement go unit test
 - Add RejectAgent TaskType